indolem/indolem/summarization_liputan6/README.md

-# Liputan6: Summarization Corpus for Indonesian
+# Liputan6: Abstractive and Extractive Summarization

 ## About